steg0/tabletool/src/main/resources/README.txt

 If a query begins with "{", "begin", or "declare", CallableStatement is used to submit it.
-Note that there are differences between database products when it comes to this feature.
-Oracle expects a trailing semicolon after the "END" that closes the block, while DB2 does not.
+Note that there are differences between database products when it comes to what actually can be submitted this way.
+Generally, Oracle expects a trailing semicolon after the "END" that closes the block, while DB2 does not.

 == Update function for BLOBs ==